Retail: History

 Grand Bazaar, Istanbul (interior).
 Established in 1455, it is thought to be the oldest continuously operating covered market.

 Retail markets have existed since ancient times.
 Archaeological evidence for trade, probably involving barter systems, dates back more than 10,000 years.
 As civilizations grew, barter was replaced with retail trade involving coinage.
-Selling and buying are thought to have emerged in Asia Minor (modern Turkey) in around the 7th-millennium BCE.
+Selling and buying are thought to have emerged in Asia Minor (modern Turkey) around the 7th-millennium BCE.
 In ancient Greece, markets operated within the agora, an open space where, on market days, goods were displayed on mats or temporary stalls.
 In ancient Rome, trade took place in the forum.
 The Roman forum was arguably the earliest example of a permanent retail shop-front.

 Research from July 2008 suggests that China exhibited a rich history of early retail systems.
 From as early as 200 BCE, Chinese packaging and branding were used to signal family, place names and product quality, and the use of government imposed product branding was used between 600 and 900 CE.
 Eckhart and Bengtsson have argued that during the Song dynasty (960–1127), Chinese society developed a consumerist culture, where a high level of consumption was attainable for a wide variety of ordinary consumers rather than just the elite.

 In Medieval England and Europe, relatively few permanent shops were to be found; instead, customers walked into the tradesman's workshops where they discussed purchasing options directly with tradesmen.
 In the more populous cities, a small number of shops were beginning to emerge by the 13th century.
 Outside the major cities, most consumable purchases were made through markets or fairs.
 Market-places appear to have emerged independently outside Europe.
 The Grand Bazaar in Istanbul is often cited as the world's oldest continuously operating market; its construction began in 1455.
 The Spanish conquistadors wrote glowingly of markets in the Americas.
 In the 15th century, the Mexica (Aztec) market of Tlatelolco was the largest in all the Americas.

 The retail service counter was an innovation of the 18th century.

 By the 17th century, permanent shops with more regular trading hours were beginning to supplant markets and fairs as the main retail outlet.
 Provincial shopkeepers were active in almost every English market town.
-As the number of shops grew, they underwent a transformation.
-The trappings of a modern shop, which had been entirely absent from the 16th- and early 17th-century store, gradually made way for store interiors and shopfronts that are more familiar to modern shoppers.
-Prior to the 18th century, the typical retail store had no counter, display cases, chairs, mirrors, changing rooms, etc. However, the opportunity for the customer to browse merchandise, touch and feel products began to be available, with retail innovations from the late 17th and early 18th centuries.
+As the number of shops grew, they transformed.
+The trappings of a modern shop, which had been absent from the 16th- and early 17th-century store, gradually made way for store interiors and shopfronts that are more familiar to modern shoppers.
+Before the 18th century, the typical retail store had no counter, display cases, chairs, mirrors, changing rooms, etc. However, the opportunity for the customer to browse merchandise, touch and feel products began to be available, with retail innovations from the late 17th and early 18th centuries.